manumouso/manumouso/README.md

 Hello, how are you? :D

-My name is Manuel Mouso, I am 29 years old, now a student of Computer Systems at Universidad Tecnologica Nacional of Buenos Aires.
+My name is Manuel Mouso, now a student of Computer Systems at Universidad Tecnologica Nacional of Buenos Aires.
 I have solid knowledge of structured programming, object-oriented programming, and full stack web development.
-Some of the programming languages that I have mastered are C, C++, Java, PHP, Python, and SQL.
-Other languages that I know are C#, JavaScript, HTML and CSS.
+Some of the programming languages that I have mastered are C, C++, Java, PHP, Python, JavaScript and SQL.

 Have fun watching my projects!